des-science/des-archive-access/README.md

 2. Login with your FNAL services account.
 3. Click the ***Create Password-Protected Certificate*** link.
 4. Follow the instructions to download a certificate.
 5. Reformat the certificate by executing `des-archive-access-process-cert /path/to/cert`.
-This command will ask you for your password and to set a new password.
-You can reuse the same password if you'd like or set no password.
-Hopefully we don't have to do this in the future.
+This command will ask you for your password.
+(Hopefully we don't have to do this in the future.)

 The certificate will be stored in the `~/.des_archive_access/` directory in your home area. **Make the sure the permissions on this directory are `700` via `chmod 700 ~/.des_archive_access/`.** You can change this location by setting the environment variable `DES_ARCHIVE_ACCESS_DIR`.